 There is a slight difference in the cost of a car depending upon the location of purchase.
 For example, the ex-showroom price of the same model can be different in Mumbai and Delhi.

-The amount of depreciation on a vehicle depends upon its age.
-Older the car more the depreciation.
-It is nothing but the reduction in the monetary value of a car due to age.
+Depreciation is a reduction in the monetary value of a car due to age.
+The older the car, the more depreciation.
 For example, two cars of the same model will have different IDVs because they were manufactured in different years.

 Depreciation on accessories is also calculated while determining the amount of IDV.
 Thus, its value will change depending on the age and working condition of additional accessories.

 IDV is the main component of a Comprehensive Car Insurance policy.
 One does not need to declare the IDV while buying a Third-party policy, as the car is not insured for damages.
 Third-party insurance is for other people or third-party property.

 If you adjust the offered IDV amount while buying the policy, you will notice that the premium will also increase or decrease.
 If you increase the IDV, your premium will also increase.
 Likewise, if you decrease the IDV, the premium will also decrease.